 Danny and Jack must deal with the suicide of their mother in Dummy.

 Death is an extremely difficult thing to deal with.
 Whether it be the loss of a pet, friend, or close loved one, people deal with loss in a multitude of different ways.
 Some turn to constructive ways of dealing with their grief and look outward.
 Others take it much more difficultly and deal with their pain in more destructive fashions.
 In the 2008 British film Dummy, two brothers deal with the loss of their mother in strikingly different manners.
-One takes the latter, more destructive route while the other goes about it, rather oddly.
-The product is a heartfelt story that ultimate does not land its unique premise.
+Danny, the older of the two, takes the latter, more destructive route while Jack goes about coping in an odd, rather eccentric way.
+The product is a heartfelt story that ultimately does not fulfill its unique premise.

 Danny and Jack with their mother in a happier time.